agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/avoid-deep-nesting-2.md

 ```

 The code does exactly the same thing.
 Well, actually, while doing this I found a bug in the original code which has been fixed.
-I can’t prove that this format made it easier to find the bug, but I believe this format clarifies the logic, and makes it easier to find such problems.
+I can't prove that this format made it easier to find the bug, but I believe this format clarifies the logic, and makes it easier to find such problems.

 This entry was posted in [Uncategorized](https://agiletribe.purplehillsbooks.com/category/uncategorized/).
 Bookmark the [permalink](https://agiletribe.purplehillsbooks.com/2015/08/27/avoid-unnecessary-nesting/ "Permalink to Avoid Unnecessary Nesting").